FC Halifax Town: Ground

+Rivalries

-According to a survey conducted in 2003, Halifax's three main rivals are Burnley, Rochdale and Huddersfield Town.
+According to a survey conducted in 2003, Halifax's three main rivals were Burnley, Rochdale and Huddersfield Town.
 The rivalry with Burnley began in the 1980s when Burnley dropped into the Fourth Division and a number of intense affairs between the two clubs when the teams played sparked a rivalry.
 Despite not having met since and rarely beforehand, Halifax fans still view Burnley as being the club's biggest rival and make reference to it in several chants.
-Halifax have met Rochdale well over 100 times in the Football League and like the Burnley rivalry has formed due to the Yorkshire-Lancashire connection and being one of the nearest towns to Halifax, albeit over the Pennines.
+Halifax met Rochdale well over 100 times in the Football League and like the Burnley rivalry has formed due to the Yorkshire-Lancashire connection and being one of the nearest towns to Halifax, albeit over the Pennines.
 Rochdale are the club's oldest traditional rival and many of the older generation of supporters still see them as the primary rival.
-The Huddersfield rivalry comes from the proximity between the two towns, being just 8 miles apart.
+The Huddersfield rivalry comes from the proximity between the two towns, being just eight miles apart.
 Like Burnley, the two clubs have rarely met due to Huddersfield usually being in a higher division but the fans still see there as being a rivalry.

-Other rivals include Bradford City and York City.
-Despite Bradford being a similar distance away from Halifax as Huddersfield is and having met each other far more times, isn't considered as fierce a rivalry.
+Other rivals include Bradford City, Bradford Park Avenue and York City.
+Despite Bradford being a similar distance away from Halifax as Huddersfield is and having met each other far more times, is not considered as fierce a rivalry.
 York, although around 35 miles away, have a competitive rivalry with Halifax, particularly as the two were the only Yorkshire representatives when playing in the Conference Premier in the mid-2000s.
-Barnsley and Oldham Athletic were both considered rivals in the past; neither have played Halifax in a league fixture since the 1970s.
+Barnsley and Oldham Athletic were both considered rivals in the past; Barnsley have not played Halifax in a league fixture since the 1970s.